traject/traject/README.md

-The third argument is a `Traject::Indexer::Context` object that can be used for more advanced functionality, including caching expensive per-record calculations, writing out to more than one output field at a time (TODO example), or taking account of current Traject Settings in your logic.
+The third argument is a `Traject::Indexer::Context` object that can be used for more advanced functionality, including caching expensive per-record calculations, writing out to more than one output field at a time, or taking account of current Traject Settings in your logic.
 The third argument is optional, you can supply a two-argument block too.

 You can always drop out to this basic direct use whenever you need special purpose logic, directly in the config file, writing in